matheucampbell/SlingPy/README.md

 The motor's end effector was comprised of foil wrapped around a plastic arm connected to a spool of wire via jumper wire.
 This allowed the foil to disrupt the capacitance of the phone enough to trigger a response.
 The motor only needed to be able to tap the screen.
-This requires very little torque or range of motion, and micro-servos are cheap.
+This requires very little torque or range of motion and micro-servos are cheap.

 # Software
 **Fetching Frames**